delph-in/pydelphin/docs/api/delphin.interfaces.ace.rst

-  The following module funtions are the simplest way to interact with ACE, although for larger or more interactive jobs it is suggested to use an :class:`AceProcess` subclass instance.
+  The following module funtions are the simplest way to interact with ACE, although for larger or more interactive jobs it is suggested to use an :class:`ACEProcess` subclass instance.

   .. autofunction:: compile
   .. autofunction:: parse